waffle-weave-blankets

 3. Air Dry Whenever Possible

-The safest way to prevent shrinkage is to air dry your lightweight cotton waffle weave blanket.
-Lay it flat on a drying rack or hang it up to dry naturally.
-This helps maintain the shape and texture.
+The safest method is to let your blanket air dry.
+Lay it flat on a rack or hang it to dry naturally.

 4. If Using a Dryer, Choose Low Heat

-If you use a dryer, select a low heat or air-fluff setting.
-Remove the blanket while it is still slightly damp and let it finish drying naturally.
+Use a low-heat or air-fluff setting, and remove the blanket while it’s still slightly damp.
+Let it finish drying naturally.

 5. Avoid Overwashing